 Darvill, also known as Time Master Rip Hunter in TV’s Legends of Tomorrow, reprises the Doctor Who character he first played on television in the 2010 “The Eleventh Hour” in a new series of adventures taking Rory all over the world.

-“It seemed like an offer I couldn’t refuse,” the actor said.
+“It seemed like an offer I couldn’t refuse,” the actor said when the project was announced last year.
 “As soon as I read the scripts, I was like, ‘Oh well, they totally get it, they’ve really nailed his voice’.

 “It’s been a lovely way to revisit it in a very different way to what it was, but to do something more with this character.
 It’s funny but also quite epic, which is so lovely with what you can do on audio: to have these huge stories which in another medium would break the budget!”